Logarithms

 Natural Logarithms: Base "e"

-Another base that is often used is e (eulers number) which is approximately 2.71828.
+Another base that is often used is e (Euler's Number) which is about 2.71828.

 This is called a "natural logarithm".
 Mathematicians use this one a lot.

-It is how many times you need to use "e" in a multiplication, to get the desired number.
+It is how many times we need to use "e" in a multiplication, to get our desired number.

 Example: ln(7.389) = loge(7.389) ≈ 2